elavoie/pando-handbook/oopsla-2017/README.md

 ## Monitor Experiment Progress

 On your local machine, open the *monitoring page url* in your browser.
-The browser will connect to the pando process through the VPN.
+The browser will connect to the Pando client through the VPN.

 The `root status` section regularly provides the status of system as seen from the root node of the tree overlay (the client) and obtained through the WebRTC fat-tree overlay.
 It is a summary of the internal state of the node and many of its sub-modules.
 The most important property is the `childrenNb` that tells the number of children in the tree.